code-423n4/2024-03-abracadabra-money/README.md

 - Only the one that locked during the LLE can claim a share of the MagicLP and optionally stake (locked or not).
 - MagicLP staking uses LockingMultiRewards
 - LockingMultiRewards is a fork of Curve MultiRewards.
-- LockingMultiRewards allows you to stake, lock, or unlock during 13 weeks.
+- LockingMultiRewards allows you to stake, lock, or unlock for 13 weeks.
 Locks are released by a Gelato task offchain.
 An epoch is 7 days.
 Rewards are distributed during the epoch.
 The rewards claimed during an epoch are only available in the other epoch + the rewards from the previous epoch if any.

 ## Links